25+ Cruise Books: Interesting Reads for Your Next Vacation

 The Path Between the Seas: The Creation of the Panama Canal, 1870-1914

 This book, by famous author David McCullough, takes a historic look a the Panama Canal, including what it took to create it.
 He has written similar books about historic feats in construction, including his book The Great Bridge about the Brooklyn Bridge.
-(If you want to read three great books by him, add a third about the Wright Brothers and get this three-book set.)
+(If you want to read three great books by him, add one about the Wright Brothers and get this three-book set.)

 The book is a commitment at 700 pages, but if you're more into listening to a book than reading it there's an audio version to enjoy as well.